shortcutmedia/shortcut-sdk-android/README.md

 This SDK provides two components that allow to interact with the Shortcut Image Recognition Service:
-- The first component consists of two classes, `CameraView` and `ScannerView`, which are using the camera to campture image data which then is submitted to the image recognition service.
+- The first component consists of two classes, `CameraView` and `ScannerView`, which are using the camera to capture image data which then is submitted to the image recognition service.
 It reports image recognition results back to you.
-- The second compontent is a WebView (class `ItemView`) that displays a simple rendition of a (recognized) item.
+- The second component is a WebView (class `ItemView`) that displays a simple rendition of a (recognized) item.

 You can easily combine these two components by using the Camera/Scanner view to get an item and then pass it on to the Item view to display it.
 Or you can create a customized view to present a recognized item.

 In addition to these two components the SDK also provides a lower-level interface to submit image recognition queries without using the scanner view.

-The SDK works with Android API 8 to 21.
+The SDK requires minimum API level 14 (Android 4.0)

 To see the SDK in action check out this [example app](https://github.com/shortcutmedia/shortcut-sdk-android-example).